Basic Theory for Beginners

 Bass Clef or F Clef - the F line (F3) passes between the 2 dots.

-• The treble clef and bass clefs are the most commonly used clefs in modern music.
+• The treble clef and bass clefs are the most commonly used clefs in modern music with the C clefs used to a lesser degree.

 • MC stands for Middle C, the grandfather note.
 It is placed on the first ledger line above the bass clef or the 1st ledger line below the treble clef.
 (They are the same note) See C4 above.